Before you implement

 Before you decide to use this integration, review the following sections and consider the impact to your reporting processes:

 Before you can begin using A4T, you need to request that your account be provisioned for the integration.
-Use this form to request to be provisioned.
+Use the Marketing Cloud Integrations Provisioning Form to request to be provisioned.

 This A4T integration requires that you implement the following library versions (or newer), depending on whether you want to use redirect offers with A4T or not: